 The importance of policy mixes in addressing transport emissions is notably emphasized by Dugan et al. (2022), who analyse a range of policy packages that comprise different policies for Austria with a computable general equilibrium model.
-They show that a balanced policy package can mitigate negative effects associated with single policies.
-Winkler et al. (2023) focus on London as a case study and argue that to meet carbon-budgets compatible with meeting the Paris agreement, not only are emission-reducing changes in vehicle design necessary, but also a rapid and large-scale reduction in car use is essential.
-Koch et al. (2022) use a break detection method for time series on transport emissions and attribute breaks to policy changes, finding no effective transport-related policies for Austria.
-Stechemesser et al. (2024) use a similar but refined method to study over 1,500 policies in 41 countries.
-For Austria, they find a single significant policy effect around the year 2005, which they attribute to a combination of increases in the fuel tax and truck tolls.
+They show that a balanced policy package can mitigate negative effects associated with single policies (e.g. regressive impacts, rural-urban conflicts, negative budget implications).
+Winkler et al. (2023) also recognize the importance of policy mixes and the interdpendency between single policies.
+They focus on London as a case study and argue that to meet carbon-budgets compatible with meeting the Paris agreement, not only are emission-reducing changes in vehicle design necessary, but also a rapid and large-scale reduction in car use is essential.
+Koch et al. (2022) uses a break detection method for time series on transport emissions and attributes breaks to policy changes, finding no effective transport-related policies for Austria.
 Gerlagh et al. (2018) examines the effect of fiscal policies on vehicle efficiency, including in Austria, finding that increased CO2 sensitivity of registration taxes reduced new vehicle emissions.

 Studies on individual transport policies are more prevalent than those examining policy mixes and interdependencies between policies.
 For example, Ostermeijer et al. (2019) investigate the impact of residential parking costs on car ownership in the Netherlands, indicating significant variances in parking costs and their effect on car ownership rates.
 Adler and van Ommeren (2016) explore the congestion relief benefits of public transit during transit strikes in Rotterdam, finding substantial reductions in car congestion.
 Hintermann et al. (2022) provide insights into Pigovian road pricing through a large-scale field experiment in Switzerland.
 They find that the group that received a pricing treatment significantly reduced external transport costs.
 Andersson (2019) explores the impact of a carbon tax in Sweden and finds a modest reduction in transport emissions, while Pretis (2022) studies a carbon tax in British Columbia and finds that it led to a decrease in transport emissions but not a significant reduction in overall emissions.
 Berger et al. (2022) estimate that the impact of speed limit policies can significantly reduce greenhouse gas emissions and improve road safety in Austria.
 Kuss and Nicholas (2022) conduct a meta-analysis of interventions to reduce car use in European cities, identifying a dozen effective strategies, including congestion charges, parking and traffic control, and limited traffic zones.